Joe Kinnear: Newcastle United (2008–09)

 Kinnear was without a club following his departure from Nottingham Forest for almost four years and had not been involved in the top flight since 1999, there were rumours about joining several clubs during this time including QPR.
 On 26 September 2008, Kinnear was named as the interim manager of Premier League side Newcastle United until the end of October, following the shock resignation of Kevin Keegan who had publicly berated the owners and directors of the club, suggesting corruption and lack of clarity over who was in charge of the squad.
 The initial one-month period was extended for an additional month, keeping Kinnear at St James' Park until the end of December.

 On 2 October 2008, Kinnear launched a verbal tirade at the Daily Mirror journalist Simon Bird, calling him a "cunt".

 He swore over 50 times in the first five minutes of the interview.
 The club's press officer tried to order the assembled journalists not to publish any extracts from the tirade, but Kinnear himself gave the journalists permission to write up whatever they wanted from his remarks.
 Later in the interview, he announced that he would no longer deal with the national media while he was Newcastle manager, and that he would only speak to local newspapers from then on, with first team coach Chris Hughton handling all other interviews.
+Following the rant, Kinnear was nicknamed 'JFK' as in Joe 'Fucking' Kinnear.

 Kinnear's first two games in charge, against Everton and Manchester City, both ended as 2–2 draws.
 Kinnear's first win at Newcastle was against West Bromwich Albion.
 Newcastle won the match 2–1, with the first goal coming from Joey Barton, who was making his first starting appearance for Newcastle since being released from prison during the summer.
 He then followed this up with a surprise win against fifth-placed Aston Villa to lift Newcastle off the foot of the table and out of the relegation zone.
 Two goals from Obafemi Martins secured the 2–0 victory.